openfoodfacts/openfoodfacts-server/docs/dev/how-to-quick-start-guide.md

 * You might not immediately see the test products: create an account, login, and they should appear.

-* For a full description of available make targets, see [docker/README.md](../../docker/README.md#makefile-commands)
+* For a full description of available make targets, see [Docker / Makefile commands](ref-docker-commands.md)

 **Hosts file:**